SejDevStuff/ZenitApp/README.md

 <b>Please note:</b> Zenit contacts an API once the first time it is launched, and when you activate a licence for the first time in order to validate the free trial and the licence; this only happens once.
 Zenit also periodically checks for updates.
 Zenit uses a unique identifier tied to your computer to validate trials and licences.
 No personally identifiable data ever leaves your Mac.

 ## Pricing and Refund Policy
 Zenit comes with a 14-day free trial, where you can access all of the features and see if Zenit works for you.
 After the trial, Zenit requires a **one-time purchase** of £4.99 (or the equivalent in your local currency).
 All Zenit users get free updates forever.
-By purchasing Zenit, you can help support its development! ❤️<br><br>
+Your purchase directly supports an independent developer! ❤️<br><br>
 You can purchase Zenit before the 14-day free trial is over, but it is highly recommended to use Zenit for the full trial to see if it will work for you.
-Unfortunately, I cannot offer refunds as they are too time consuming for me to manage.
-By downloading this software, EU users waive their right to a refund, as the full features of this software are available to use immediately upon download without the need for payment.
+Due to the nature of digital software and the availability of a full-featured 14-day free trial, refunds are not available after purchase.

 ## Bugs and Feedback
 I would love to hear your thoughts!
 If you have any feedback, suggestions, or bugs you encountered, please email me at hello@sej.app and I will try to respond to you within a week.